Student Financial Aid & Employment

 “Endowed” scholarships are those which are funded by the proceeds from an endowment, usually named in honor or memory of an individual, or in recognition of a corporate donor.
 Once created, endowments are a perpetual, never-ending source of support for our students.
 Current endowments providing scholarship support to computer science students include:

 - 40th Year Scholarship – This scholarship was created by the generous donations of alumni and faculty, in outright gifts and through proceeds from an online charity auction, to commemorate the department’s 40th year celebration in 2007.
 Alumnus, Tony Brown (BS CSC ’83) and his wife Kathryn (BA English ’83), were the lead donors to the endowment, contributing almost $5,400.
 The nonrenewable scholarship is awarded annually to a deserving sophomore or higher in computer science with a GPA of 3.0 or higher.

-- Brain P. Block Memorial Scholarship - This scholarship was created to honor CSC alum, Brian Block, who passed shortly after graduating in 2008.
+- Brian P. Block Memorial Scholarship - This scholarship was created to honor CSC alum, Brian Block, who graduated in 2008, and passed in 2015 after working at technology companies Cisco, I-Cubed and KPIT.
 This is a needs-based scholarship for a student studying computer science, and renewable given that the student is making satisfactory progress toward graduation.